 Get low cost vaccinations, microchipping, New Castle County dog licenses and more at DHA’s Vaccination Clinics

-Clinics occur throughout the year at our animal care and adoption center in Wilmington, as well as other locations in northern Delaware such as Concord Pet Foods & Supplies stores.
+Clinics are held throughout the year at DHA’s animal care and adoption center in Wilmington and Rehoboth, DE.
 All vaccinations are administered by a licensed veterinarian.

 Available Services & Products